-Atlanta’s hospitality portfolio will experience more than $486 million in new product over the next two years.
+Atlanta’s hospitality portfolio will experience more than $700 million in new product over the next three years.
 The city is gaining new hotel properties, expanding world-class venues and renovating existing facilities, creating an ever-evolving destination for visitors.

 AmericasMart will introduce Atlanta Next a transformation of building and facility improvements to enhance the convention experience of its 7.2 million square foot campus.

 The 161-room Bellyard will provide four varieties of contemporary, comfortable suites and guestrooms.
 The hotel offers thoughtful amenities, including the upscale, railroad-inspired bar and lounge; event space for business and social gatherings alike; all-hours fitness center; and prime proximity to the rooftop pool and bar.

 Celebrity chef Andrew Zimmern and Robert Montwaid recently welcomed Atlanta’s new 22,000 square-foot food hall.
 This upper Westside culinary concept offers guests over 30 diverse eateries with an eclectic bar and spacious indoor and outdoor seating.